By Rosemary Fernandez and Sabrina Sucato

 Arguably the most famous of all the Hudson Valley’s sculpture parks, Storm King Art Center attracts top artistic talent to the region.
 Set on an expansive 500 acres, the outdoor museum has operated since 1960 and houses dozens of larger-than-life works.
 In addition to its permanent collection, the Orange County hotspot welcomes rotating selections from visiting artists.
 If you visit, don’t forget to wear your walking shoes to trek it from one sculpture to the next.

 Unlike other sculpture parks in the Hudson Valley, the Taconic Sculpture Park remains something of a secret.
-Even for locals, the grounds at Spencertown are unheard of or under-the-radar.
+Even for locals, the Columbia County grounds are unheard of or under-the-radar.
 The park sits far above the highway, creating a slightly mysterious, otherworldly ambiance for passersby.
 On the grounds, which are open seasonally on weekends or by appointment, visitors can take in the incredible works by artist Roy Kanwit, a talented sculptor whose pieces embrace the mythical.
 Although the park is out of the way, it’s a worthwhile destination for weekend visits and meditative escapes.

 Open daily from dawn to dusk